August 22 Announcement: Starting August 25, we will meet in RH 205.

 The effect of ambiguity about risk on choice (Ana Cecilia Vazquez Alfaro)

-November 10 Topics
+November 10 TBD + Presentation

 Fines or policing?
 Modelling crime deterrence (Eduardo Alfonso Montoya Avila)

-November 12 Topics
+November 12 TBD

 November 17 No Meeting

-November 19 Topics
+November 19 Presentations

 The Power of a Penny (Lucia Zanella Prado)